Take time out to explore, develop and craft your own creative writing practice on retreat with ex-publisher and published writer, Harriet Griffey.

 Panel 4

-Daily practice to kickstart your creative writing
+Exercises, prompts & inspiration to spark your creative writing

 And what is this writing, anyway, as a human activity or as a vocation, or as a profession, or as a hack job, or perhaps even as an art, and why do so many people feel compelled to do it?
 Margaret Atwood.